taw00/dashcore-rpm/README.binaries.md

-# Dash for Fedora, CentOS, and Red Hat Enterprise Linux<br />_...wallet, node, and masternode_
+# Dash Core for Fedora Linux<br />_...wallet, node, and masternode_

+**Important notice (as of 2018-11-28):<br />EL7 and Fedora Linux 27 users need to migrate to Fedora Linux 29:**

-This document describes what is available to Fedora, CentOS, and Red Hat Enterprise Linux (RHEL) users seeking natively compiled Dash Core software.
+This document describes what is available to Fedora Linux users seeking natively compiled Dash Core software.
 This document will also guide those users through the process of configuring their systems to easily install, verify, and update that software.
 Once configured, updating Dash Core software will be just as trivial as updating the rest of their system.

 > What is Dash? [dash.org](https://dash.org/), [official documentation](https://docs.dash.org)<br />
 > What is a Masternode? <https://docs.dash.org/en/latest/masternodes/index.html><br />
-> What are these Linuxes?
-[Fedora](https://getfedora.org/), [CentOS](https://www.centos.org/), [RHEL](https://www.redhat.com/en/technologies/linux-platforms/enterprise-linux)
+> What is Fedora Linux? <https://getfedora.org/>

 ## *"TL;DR ...I just want to install the Dash Core GUI Wallet!"*

 Proper packaging and repositories make installation and future upgrades